 - Food processing equipment manuals

-- Food ecommerce website
+- Food ecommerce websites

-- HACCP documents (a system that identifies, evaluates, and controls hazards which are significant for food safety.)
+- HACCP documents (a system that identifies, evaluates, and controls hazards which are significant for food safety)

 - Videos and web apps

 - Cookbooks and recipes